leporelo0/leporelo0/README.md

 - 👋 Hi, I’m Martin Osvald
 - 👀 I’m interested in AI,Games,Art
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects for beginners
 - 📫 How to reach me ...
 You can pm me on LinkedIn.

 <!---